Key Populations

 An evaluation of a study driving project resources to under-served populations at risk of HIV: Migrant and disabled adolescent girls and young women

-The overall goal of the evaluation study is to assess the degree to which project activities build protective assets, resilience, and coping strategies of migrant and disabled AGYW in Durban and Johannesburg.
-The evaluation design will employ qualitative methods.
-Focus group discussions and brief socio-demographic questionnaires will be conducted with a sample AGYW participants and their parents.
+The overall goal of the evaluation study was to assess the degree to which project activities build protective assets, resilience, and coping strategies of migrant and disabled AGYW in Durban and Johannesburg.
+The evaluation design employed qualitative methods.
+Focus group discussions and brief socio-demographic questionnaires were conducted with a sample AGYW participants and their parents.

-Participants in this study include approximately 80 migrant and disabled adolescent girls and young women (AGYW) aged 14-19 years, participating in the Community Media Trust (CMT), DREAMS intervention and approximately 20 parents of participating AGYW.
-The project has completed six FGDs to date, the remaining will be completed in 2018.
+Participants in this study include migrant and disabled adolescent girls and young women (AGYW) aged 14-19 years, participating in the Community Media Trust (CMT), DREAMS intervention and parents of participating AGYW.
+The project has been completed and is being written up for publication

 Funder/Sponsor: | Population Council and the Elma Foundation |